avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 OR locate your existing Component and *Upgrade* it by clicking the **Upgrade** button on the right side of the Component entry.

-A few extra steps required before uploading your Component:
+A few extra steps are required before uploading your Component:
-- Rename your built Component zip in the greengrass-build directory to contain a unique version number.
+- If you built the component instead of using the pre-built option, rename your built Component zip in the ```greengrass-build``` directory to contain the version number that you entered into your files before you built.
 For example, rename basic-demo.zip to basic-demo-1.0.0.zip.
+The pre-built downloadable Components already have this.
-- Once you upload your Component artifact, click the copy icon on the right side panel next to the artifact that was just upload, and edit recipe.yaml URI section located in the greengrass-build directory.
+- Once you upload your Component artifact (for example called ```basic-demo-2.1.0.zip```), click the copy icon on the right side panel next to the artifact that was just upload, and edit recipe.yaml URI section located in the greengrass-build directory.
 For example:

 ```yaml